bwmorales/bwmorales.github.io/index.md

 I'm an IT consultant specializing in macOS and Linux operating systems.
 As a native of the PNW, I enjoy coffee, mountains, and rainy days.

-I currently reside in Madison, WI, where I serve as the CTO at [Cirrus Partners](https://gocirrus.com).
+I currently reside in Madison, WI, where I serve as the CEO at [Cirrus Partners](https://gocirrus.com).

 ## skills